cristianglezm/EvoGarden/Planning.md

         -   **`BeetleBehavior`**: Implements a support AI for Beetles (`🪲`).
 They transfer health from healthy flowers to heal weak ones.
         -   **`SnailBehavior`**: Manages the unique logic for Snails (`🐌`).
 They move on a cooldown, and when they do move, they create a new `SlimeTrail` actor.
 They extend the `DefaultInsectBehavior` to reuse flower-eating logic.
         -   **`ScorpionBehavior`**: Implements a predator AI for Scorpions (`🦂`).
 They are ground-based hunters with a prey preference list (e.g., beetles, snails, cockroaches).
+        -   **`SpiderBehavior` (`🕷️`) & `SpiderWebBehavior` (`🕸️`)**: Implements a "trapper" class predator that creates a network of webs to catch prey.
+            -   **Web Building**: Spiders use a special "web stamina" to build a limited number of webs in strategic, high-traffic locations.
+            -   **Trapping**: Webs have a chance to trap any non-flying insect that moves onto their cell.
+Stronger insects have a higher chance to break free, damaging the web in the process.
+            -   **Ambush & Consumption**: The spider waits on its web network.
+When an insect is trapped, the spider moves to the location, consumes the prey to restore its own health and stamina, and resets the trap.
         -   **`CockroachBehavior`**: Manages scavenger AI for Cockroaches (`🪳`).
 They consume `Corpse` actors and will attack weak flowers if no corpses are found.
         -   **`HoneybeeBehavior`**: A state-driven AI for social bees.
 Manages states like `seeking_food`, `returning_to_hive`, and `hunting`.
 Bees interact with their assigned `Hive` to deposit pollen.
 They leave `TerritoryMark` actors as they move, which can be used to detect rival bees or propagate signals.
         -   **`AntBehavior`**: A state-driven AI for social ants.
 Manages states like `seeking_food` and `returning_to_colony`.
 Ants search for food (prioritizing corpses), carry it back, and leave pheromone trails.